jrkaupert/other-notes/bbst-foundations/lecture1.md

   - Anyone affected by results of a product
   - Anyone affected by results of a service

-> Quality is value to some person
+> "Quality is value to some person"
 > -- Jerry Weinberg

 Two components to quality